Halloween: The Curse of Michael Myers: Box office

-Halloween: The Curse of Michael Myers was released on September 29, 1995, in the United States, and brought in a $7,308,529 opening weekend gross, coming in second to serial killer thriller Seven, being the first film in the series to be on par with Halloween II's opening weekend gross (both Halloween 4 and 5 had earned under $7 million).
-The film went on to gross a total of $15,116,634 at the U.S. box office, from an estimated $5 million budget.
+Halloween: The Curse of Michael Myers earned $7,308,529 during its opening weekend, coming in second to serial killer thriller Seven.
+It was the first film in the series to be on par with Halloween II's opening weekend gross, as both Halloween 4 and 5 had earned under $7 million.
+It earned $2.5 million during its second weekend, with its ranking falling to number eight at the U.S. box office.